polidario/polidario/README.md

   <hr width="50%">
 </div>

-My name is Bernard and I'm the guy you see blabbing nonesense on <a href="https://www.youtube.com/channel/UCUa4yMJ3mVquTL5TIpxatqQ/">WeeklyHow's YouTube channel</a>.
+My name is Bernard and I do make tutorials about Shopify (mostly) or coding on <a href="https://www.youtube.com/channel/UCUa4yMJ3mVquTL5TIpxatqQ/">WeeklyHow's YouTube channel</a>.
 Currently, I'm working as a full-time Instructor at <a href="https://weeklyhow.com/">WeeklyHow</a> though you can also say that I'm a full-time Udemy Instructor.
-So if you want to see me "perform", you can either watch me on YouTube or enroll to one of <a href="https://weeklyhow.com/courses/">my courses</a>.
+So if you want to code with me, you can either watch me on YouTube or enroll to one of <a href="https://weeklyhow.com/courses/">my courses</a>.

 <div align="center">
   <hr width="50%">